Great to be with you, Rush Limbaugh, executing assigned host duties flawlessly.

 We know how much income they have derived from making speeches.

-Now, I I don't know what news these people listen to, watch read.
+Now, I don't know what news these people listen to, watch, read.

-Most people in that in the millennial group actually get their news from Twitter and Facebook.
+Most people in the Millennial Age group actually get their news from Twitter and Facebook.

 And the news that they get is what other users are seeing wherever they get their news and then sharing.